Influence of field-like torque in synchronization of spin torque oscillators: Effect of field-like torque

-To analyze the impact of field like torque on coupling strength, we plot the probabilities of SYN and SS for 100 randomly chosen initial conditions for $I_0$ = 8mA.
-Figure \ref{probability2}(a) shows that in the absence of field-like torque the probability of synchronized oscillations(steady state) reduces(increases) from 1(0) when the coupling strength is increased.
+To analyze the impact of field-like torque on coupling strength, we plot the SYN and SS for 100 randomly chosen initial conditions for $I_0$ = 8mA.
+Figure \ref{probability2}(a) shows that in the absence of field-like torque the probability fo SYN(SS) reduces(increases) from 1(0) when the coupling strength is increased.
 This evidences that the system does not exhibit synchronized oscillations for all initial conditions beyond some critical value of coupling strength in the absence of field-like torque.
 From Fig.\ref{probability2}(b) it is observed that the oscillators do not get synchronized for all initial conditions in the absence of field-like torque.
-However, beyond certain critical value of positive field-like torque both the oscillators oscillate synchronously for all initial conditions, which is confirmed from Fig.\ref{probability2}(b) where the probability for synchronized state reaches 1 when the strength of field-like torque is increased beyond the critical value ($\beta_c = 0.33$).
+However, beyond certain critical value of positive field-like torque both the oscillators oscillate synchronously for all initial conditions, which is confirmed from Fig.\ref{probability2}(b) where the SYN reaches 1 when the strength of field-like torque is increased beyond the critical value ($\beta_c = 0.33$).
+We have also depicted the bifurcation diagram with respect to $\beta$ for $\chi$ = 0.6 and $I_0$ = 8 mA in Fig.\ref{probability2}(c).
+It is evident from the figure that the field-like torque term destabilizes the steady state and leads to only the synchronized oscillatory state when $\beta > \beta_c$.
+The magnetization trajectories of the system underlying Eq.\eqref{goveqn} corresponding to $\beta$ = 0 and 0.34 are plotted as Figs.\ref{probability2}(d) and \ref{probability2}(e) respectively.
+These figures confirm the existence of a stable steady state and the out-of-plane synchronized oscillatory state in the absence and presence of field-like torque respectively.